Liguria: A Must See European Destination this Summer

 By road: If you are looking for a road trip in Italy, I couldn't think of anywhere better.
 Wind your windows down as you enjoy the warm breeze whilst driving down beautiful coastal roads, across mountains, over hills, and through picture perfect villages.
 The autostrada that runs from east to west also offers incredible views and is the quickest way to get around.

-Must see towns and villages
+Must see towns and villages in Liguria

 Genoa